guibef/Frideg/_posts/2022-10-22-jekyll-blog.md

 ## Clone a [Jekyll Theme](https://jekyllrb.com/docs/themes/)

-Use a theme as a starting point, for example [Yat Theme](https://github.com/jeffreytse/jekyll-theme-yat) which is what this blog site built upon
+Use a theme as a starting point, for example [Yat Theme](https://github.com/jeffreytse/jekyll-theme-yat) which is what this blog site is built upon

 Understand the basics about Jekyll site following this [step by step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/)